💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 III.
 Lipids: Diverse Roles in Energy, Membranes, and Signaling

-Lipids are a diverse group of hydrophobic (water-fearing) biomolecules that are soluble in organic solvents but largely insoluble in water.
-They play crucial roles in energy storage, membrane structure, and signaling.
+Lipids are a diverse group of hydrophobic (water-fearing) biomolecules that are soluble in nonpolar organic solvents.
+Unlike other macromolecules, they are not true polymers.
+They play crucial roles in long-term energy storage, membrane structure, insulation, and signaling.

-Triglycerides are esters formed from one molecule of glycerol and three fatty acid molecules.
+Triglycerides are esters formed from one molecule of glycerol and three fatty acid molecules via ester linkages.
 Fatty acids are long hydrocarbon chains with a terminal carboxyl group.
+They can be:

 Triglyceride Structure